 10. Raincoat or umbrella

-Need extra coverage?
+Need extra coverage in case of a breakdown?
 Compare roadside assistance

 How to customize your car kit

 While these items aren’t as crucial, they can still come in handy in a pinch.
 Think about including items like these in your car emergency kit.

 - A pen and paper.
 These never seem to be on hand when you need them.

 - Cup trays.
 Extra cup holders — because one just isn’t enough.

 - Duct tape and/or bungee cords.
 If something falls off your car, it’s good to be able to strap it back on.

 - Car manual.
 Crucial when something goes wrong with your car.
 Even the pros refer to them.